stgreenb/webex-xml-nodejs/README.md

 </serv:message>
 ```

 Note: Each time you run this command you will be creating a new meeting.
-Depending on your environment, you may want to clean those up (see next section)
+Depending on your environment, you may want to clean those up (or see later on in this lab).

 ### 4. Parse the Response